CT News Bureau

 Confederation of All India Traders (CAIT) has partnered with CreditEnable, a global credit insights and technology company, to help traders access affordable finance from banks and non-bank finance companies.

-The partnership will focus on providing education and digital tools that help traders improve their creditworthiness and ability to access affordable business loans from banks and other lenders.
+The partnership will focus on providing education and digital tools that help traders improve their creditworthiness and ability to access affordable business loans in India from banks and other lenders.

 Small and medium sized companies often are not aware of simple steps they can take to access the relatively low interest rates offered by banks and other non-bank financial